foldedtoad/dwm3000/README.md

 ### Terminology
 * "Decawave" means "Qorvo/Decwave".
 Decawave was recently acquiered by Qorvo.
 * "DWS3000" is the Qorvo/Decawave DevKit which implements a DWM3000-series module on an Arduino form-factor board.
 * "PCA10056" means "Nordic nRF52840DK board".
-The PCA10056 is part of DevKit for the Nordic nRF52840 SoC product.
+The PCA10056 board is part of DevKit for the Nordic nRF52840 SoC product.
 The PCA10056 board form-factor is compliant with the Arduino form-factor layout, thus allowing the DWS3000 shield plugged on top of the PCA10056 board.

 ### Assumptions
 * This project assumes some familiarity with the Zephyr RTOS.